Loksa

-Loksa is a town and municipality in Harju County, Estonia, most known for its shipping industry.
+Loksa is a town and municipality in Harju County, Estonia, best known for its shipping industry.
+Loksa is the northernmost town in Estonia.

-The town is situated on the estuary of the Valgejõgi river, which drains into Hara Bay, Gulf of Finland.
+The town is on the estuary of the Valgejõgi River, which drains into Hara Bay, Gulf of Finland.

-As of April 1, 2022, the town had a population of 2471.
+As of April 1, 2022, the town had a population of 2,471.

 Etymology

-Loksa village, the town's namesake and predecessor, was first mentioned in 1631 as Lox.
-Later on, the village has also been referred to as Locksa and Loxa, until it became known as Loksa in 1798.
+The village of Loksa, the town's namesake and predecessor, was first mentioned in 1631 as Lox.
+Later on, the village was also referred to as Locksa and Loxa, until it became known as Loksa in 1798.

-The name is speculated to come from the word loks(local dialect), which means either a marsh or a lake that dries up during the dry-season.
+The name possibly comes from the word loks (local dialect), which means either a marsh or a lake that dries up during the dry season.

 History

 The village of Loksa was first mentioned in 1687 but this area is known in modern times as the village of Kotka.

-The development of what is known these days as the town of Loksa started around 1874 when the landlords of Kolga established a new brickyard outside Loksa village.
+The development of what is known these days as the town of Loksa started around 1874 when the landlords of Kolga established a new brickyard outside Loksa.
 Around this factory a new market town was born.

 In 1903, a shipyard was established, boosting the community's further growth.
-From Loksa, bricks were transported to Reval (now Tallinn), Helsingfors (now Helsinki) and Saint Petersburg.
+From Loksa, bricks were transported to Reval (Tallinn), Helsingfors (Helsinki) and Saint Petersburg.
 Although no ships were built in Loksa, the shipyard was heavily engaged in repairing ships from 1905 onwards.

 By the end of the 19th century, there were 36 dwellings in Loksa.
 By 1934, their number had grown to 150.
 Loksa soon became the administrative centre of Loksa Parish which was part of Harju County until 1949 and of Viru County from 1949 to 1950.

 From 1950 to 1957, Loksa was the administrative centre of Loksa District.
 After a new administrative reform in 1957 Loksa became part of Harju District.
 The brickyard was closed down in 1981, but the shipyard continued to be expanded until the end of the Soviet occupation and remains the town's main employer.

-With the restoration of the Republic of Estonia in 1991, Loksa became again a centre of the restored Loksa Parish and was elevated from market town to town on August 25, 1993.
+With the restoration of the Republic of Estonia in 1991, Loksa again became the seat of the restored Loksa Parish, and it was elevated from market town to town on August 25, 1993.
+A military drill in 2010 made the beach near Loksa the site of the first American amphibious landing exercise in what had been Soviet territory.